AndreAllegrini/LDpred2/README.md

 Here you can find a session from the London Genetic Network Methods where Florian Privé discusses the method and options in more detail: https://osf.io/4cqwf/

-For questions/bugs please raise an issue or contact: a.allegrini [at] ucl.ac.uk

 Files description:

 * scripts/exclHapMap.sh : subset genetic dataset to HapMap3+ SNPs (map_ref/map_hm3_plus.rds)